Some facts about the optimality of the LSE in the Gaussian sequence model with convex constraint: Examples

 for all $y \in K$.
 We will also argue that under these assumptions that the set $K$ is compact.
 It is clear by the continuity of $G$ that $K$ is closed.
-To show that it is bounded write
+For boundedness, pick $y\in K$ and observe

 But, since $0$ is a point of minimum, we have $G(0) = 0$ and $\nabla G(0) = 0$, so that $y^T M y/2 \le G(y)\le 1$.
 Thus, since $M$ is strictly positive-definite, the set $K$ is bounded.
 Denote by $d$ the finite diameter of $K$.